PSFC-HEDP/lettuce/readme.md

 - **absorption fraction**
   The ratio between the laser energy absorbed by the capsule and the total laser energy.
 - **flux limiter**
-  The free-streaming electron sharp-cutoff flux limiter coefficient.
+  The optional free-streaming electron sharp-cutoff flux limiter coefficient.
 Units unknown.
 Setting it to 0 will use Valeri Goncharov's nonlocal model instead.
-- **laser degradation**
+- **laser degradation** (TODO)
-  If this is nonzero, the laser pulse will be cut short by this many picoseconds.
+  If this is given and nonzero, the laser pulse will be cut short by this many picoseconds.
 This is primarily used for matching simulated yields to experimental ones.
+- **density multiplier**
+  The optional factor by which the shell density should differ from whatever it normally is for that material.
+This can be used to match simulated ρRs to experimental ones.